morbitz/razorenhanced.github.io/doc/tutorials/VSCode_AutoComplete/VSCode_AutoComplete_Setup.md

 ## 12. Test the script in RazorEnhanced to make sure it runs without errors.

-## 13. In each of your scripts you want to edit in VSCode, add the import:
+## 13. In each of your scripts you want to edit in VSCode, add the import line:
 ```py
 if True == False: from AutoComplete import *
 ```